We'll be happy to call you when it's convenient for you

 You can currently access your defined contribution pension fund from age 55, though this is changing to 57 from 2028.
 Whether you should or not depends on your individual circumstances and your financial goals for retirement.

-Despite being able to access your pension pot from this age, you may choose to delay taking your pension’s tax-free lump – or not take a lump sum at all.
+Despite being able to access your pension pot from this age, you may choose to delay taking your pension’s tax-free lump sum – or not take a lump sum at all.
 This would allow the money to stay in your pension scheme with the opportunity to grow until you need it.

 Taking your tax-free allowance too early could mean you don’t have enough money left to meet your retirement income needs in the future.
 You will need to think about this carefully before making a decision.